thylong/playdate.nvim/README.md

 ## How it works

-When loaded with, the plugin looks for a [`pdxinfo`](https://sdk.play.date/2.6.2/Inside%20Playdate.html#pdxinfo) file in `build.source_dir` in the current working directory to determine if it is a Playdate project.
+When loaded, the plugin looks for a [`pdxinfo`](https://sdk.play.date/2.6.2/Inside%20Playdate.html#pdxinfo) file in `build.source_dir` in the current working directory to determine if it is a Playdate project.
 If so, it will overwrite the `lua_ls` configuration with the following (including any custom settings provided in `server_settings`).
 You can also trigger this manually with `:PlaydateSetup`.

 ```lua
 {